mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 ## Customer Advisory for CentOS/RHEL 7.X
 <p class="message--important"><strong>IMPORTANT: </strong>Docker recently enabled <code>kmem</code> accounting in version 17.06+.
 Customers may notice instability for the entire system when running under RHEL or CentOS 7.x.
 The symptoms include tasks getting stuck indefinitely and kernel-related error messages in the system logs.
 The <code>kmem</code> accounting feature in Redhat’s forked Linux Kernel is incomplete and can cause kernel deadlocks or kernel memory leaks.
 Details on the bug and mitigation instructions are located <a href="https://mesosphere-community.force.com/s/article/Critical-Issue-KMEM-MSPH-2018-0006">here</a>.</p>

-<p class="message--note"><strong>NOTE: </strong>Because of the kmem bug, <strong>Mesosphere only supports Kubernetes on DC/OS with CentOS/RHEL 7.X when using DC/OS 1.12 or later and CentOS/RHEL 7.5</strong>.</a></p>
+<p class="message--note"><strong>NOTE: </strong>Because of the kmem bug, <strong>D2iQ only supports Kubernetes on DC/OS with CentOS/RHEL 7.X when using DC/OS 1.12 or later and CentOS/RHEL 7.5</strong>.</a></p>

 ## Version Compatibility Matrix

-Mesosphere maintains and certifies several packages for DC/OS.
+D2iQ maintains and certifies several packages for DC/OS.

 ### Base Technology

-Mesosphere does not offer support services for the base technology (for example, Jenkins).
+D2iQ does not offer support services for the base technology (for example, Jenkins).
 The base technology version is denoted as the second version in the package number (for example, 1.2.3-**4.5.6**).

 ### Certified Package Designations

-Services that are labeled as “Certified” have been tested by Mesosphere for interoperability with DC/OS, but Mesosphere disclaims all warranties, and makes no promises, including with respect to the services’ operation or production readiness.
-Support for the integration may be available from Mesosphere or the creator of the service.
+Services that are labeled as “Certified” have been tested by D2iQ for interoperability with DC/OS, but D2iQ disclaims all warranties, and makes no promises, including with respect to the services’ operation or production readiness.
+Support for the integration may be available from D2iQ or the creator of the service.
 The matrix below lists certified packages and the current state of which packages are tested on what version of DC/OS, and what is within the best effort scope of our technical support organization.

 The designations are as follows: